Choose Love Series

 I was 20 years old when I became a father.
 I was finishing up my sophomore year at the University of North Carolina, when my then girlfriend told me the news.
 Abortion was never an option and neither was skipping out on my responsibilities as a father and companion.

 Neither of our parents were in a position to help us out financially.
 However, I was on scholarship and everyone encouraged me to finish school and earn my degree.
 I got a part time job and my girlfriend dropped out of college and began working full time at a bank nearby.
 I felt like such a loser.
 She had dreams too.
-I promised her that as soon I graduated she would be able to go back.
+I promised her that as soon I graduated she would be able to go back to school.

 I graduated and was able to get a pretty decent job, but there was no way we could afford a baby, rent, full- time daycare, and a college tuition.
 She began to take a few online courses but we both knew a college degree was a long ways away.